-Ever wanted to know what a Dietitian will keep in their fridge and cupboards?
+Ever wanted to know how to eat like a Dietitian, or just generally what they will keep in their fridge and cupboards?
 I know, we can easily recommend foods to people, on the stance that they’re healthy/good for us/we just should eat them.
 Today’s post will look at the top foods to keep stocked, why we want them in our homes and what they can do for our health.
 A triple threat post, basically!

 I feel like this is always the first thing Dietitians recommend or say they keep in their fridge.
 But, for good reason!
 First up, its packed full of protein.
 One serve of yoghurt (which is 200g) contains up to 10g of protein!
 The plain Greek yoghurt is the best choice, as it has limited added sugars from flavours or fruits.
 Secondly, it’s versatile.
 Topping it with fresh fruit and coconut is my favourite snack or breakfast option.